foroozandehgroup/esrpoise/docs/run.rst

 Running tips
 ------------
+ - You can interupt the optimisation with ``ctrl+C``.
+It is recommend to do so while a measurement is running.
+ - When using .exp and .def file, save them beforehand to avoid getting a warning.
+Otherwise this warning pauses the optimisation and you need to manually get rid of it at each iteration.
  - When running your experiment once to load it in XeprAPI, you can interupt it by clicking on play again.
 This is enough to set it up, sparing the time of a full run.
- - When using .exp and .def file, save them beforehand to avoid getting a warning.
-Otherwise this warning pauses the optimisation and you need to manually get rid of it at each iteration.